kedro-org/kedro/docs/source/configuration/config_loader_migration.md

 ### 8. Deprecation of Jinja2
 `OmegaConfigLoader` does not support Jinja2 syntax in configuration.
 However, users can achieve similar functionality with the `OmegaConfigLoader` in combination with [dataset factories](../data/kedro_dataset_factories.md).
-If you take the example from [the `TemplatedConfigLoader` with Jinja2 documentation](advanced_configuration.md#how-to-use-jinja2-syntax-in-configuration) you can rewrite your configuration as follows to work with `OmegaConfigLoader`:
+The following example shows how you can rewrite your Jinja2 configuration to work with `OmegaConfigLoader`:

 ```diff
 # catalog.yml